Dalgona/serum-site/pages/getting-started.md

 * `menu_icon` &mdash; The path of image file that appears on the navigation area.
 Ignored by some templates.

 > If you do not define properties for a page in `pages.json`, that page WILL NOT included in the website when building the project, even if the source code for that page exists under `pages/` directory.

-### Writing a New Post

-`posts/` directory holds markdown of your blog posts.
-All markdown files under this directory must follow the naming rule of `yyyy-MM-dd-hhmm-title-slug.md`, and the very first line of each markdown file must start with `#` character, followed by a space(`'\x20'`) and title of the post, and the second line must start with `#` character, followed by a space and a list of tags delimited by a comma(`,`).
-Serum parses the first two lines of each file and generates post metadata.

-Below is an example of valid markdown file:

-`2016-08-01-1946-my-new-post.md:`

-    # Hello!
-This is My First Post
-    # sample, hello

-    Lorem ipsum dolor sit amet, consectetur adipiscing ...

-If you don't want to specify tags for a post, just put a `#` character on the second line.

-    # Hello!
-This is My First Post
-    #

-    Lorem ipsum dolor sit amet, consectetur adipiscing ...

-When building the website, all markdown files under the `posts/` directory are converted into HTML, applied by `templates/post.html.eex` template, and then combined with `templates/base.html.eex` template to produce the output file under `site/posts/` directory.
-Also, Serum generates `site/posts/index.html`, which is a list of all blog posts.

 ### Templates